Free Online Translator

 Yes.
 The translator works in any modern browser on phones, tablets, and desktop computers.
 There is no app to install.
 Just open the site and start translating.

 This site provides free automated translation for personal and casual use.
-If you need certified, human-reviewed translation for legal, medical, or business purposes, we recommend contacting a professional translation agency.
+If you need certified, human-reviewed translation for legal, medical, or business purposes, our professional translation page explains the service and has a request form.